Cecilapp/Cecil/docs/4-Configuration.md

 This template adds the following meta tags to your site:

 - Page title with site title or site title with site baseline
-- Page description
+- Page description or site description
 - Page tags or site keywords
-- Page author
+- Page author or site author
 - Search engine crawler directives
 - Favicon links
 - Previous and next page links